mysqljs/mysql/Readme.md

   connection.query('SELECT something FROM sometable', function (error, results, fields) {
     // And done with the connection.
     connection.release();

+    // Handle error after the release.
+    if (error) throw error;

     // Don't use the connection here, it has been returned to the pool.
   });